mhwgoo/cambridge/README.md

 camb -v, --version      # print the current version of the program
 ```

-## Recent change logs
-**Version v3.8.4**
-Updated according to recent Cambridge Website HTML structure update

-**Version v3.8.2**
-Fixed weird line wrapping for some long lines of "Webster's recent examples on the web" section caused by the library `rich`'s `console.print()` default behavior `soft_wrap`.
-For a very long time, I thought it was terminal's wrapping kinks independent of this program, because the weirdness disappeared after you downsized the font or made the window wider.
-However, after deep digging into `terminfo` recently, I found the devil was not in terminal, but in `rich`, which is very hard to detect and took me a lot of time.
-If you use Webster a lot, I strongly recommend you make an upgrade.

 ## TO-DOS
 * [ ] input a new word/phrase when spelling suggestions are not satisfactory without restarting a new command line
 * [ ] check a particular expression against all cached sentence examples, if found, we can confidently use it like that in our speaking or writing